taci4min/CypherTestBin/README.md

    #### If KeyBlockNumber or TxBlockNumber of your node is stucked or show errors repeat.try the following tips:
    * The simplest way is to run "```./urestart.sh```".This command will clean all db and sync start all over again,so will cost about several hours accourd to KeyBlockNumber and TxBlockNumer height.
-   * Calculate the parent number "N-1" for finally stucked TxBlockNumber or KeyBlockNumber.We assume N-1 is 7076:
+   * Calculate the parent number "N-1" for finally stucked TxBlockNumber or KeyBlockNumber.We assume bad KeyBlockNumber N is 7077,so it's parent KeyBlockNumber is 7076:
       First we find this Block's(TxBlockNumber or KeyBlockNumber) hash.
-      ```cph.getKeyBlockByNumber(N-1)
+      ```cph.getKeyBlockByNumber(7076)
       {
         EpochPubKey: "0xe3146bd0443f698896d88a64a4ce3520120f44cd01c70e091e7d672db5ad6bf9",
         checkpoint: "0x1b97",